mbarbosa30/x4llet/replit.md

 ### UI/UX Decisions
 The UI features a unified fixed header and bottom navigation.
 The Trust Hub (MaxFlow Page) includes a two-tab interface for MaxFlow (score, Face Check, vouch, XP/USDC/SENADOR redemption) and GoodDollar (identity verification, G$ claiming, G$ → XP exchange).
 Multi-chain UX includes aggregated USDC balances, chain badges, and network auto-selection.
 A Pool (Prize-Linked Savings) feature allows users to opt-in a percentage of their Aave savings yield for weekly prize pools.
 Face verification uses face-api.js for neural network embeddings and MediaPipe for liveness detection.

+### Pool Scheduler
+The pool prize draw scheduler runs at Sunday 00:00 UTC and executes draws for the **previous week** (the week that just ended), not the current week.
+This ensures all yield contributions for the completed week are properly counted.
+Tickets are based on YIELD only (not principal) - calculated as `interest = totalBalance - netDeposits`.
+After each draw, yield snapshots are updated so the next week's calculation starts fresh.
+Admin can manually trigger draws for any week via `/api/admin/pool/draw` with `weekNumber` and `year` parameters.

 ## External Dependencies

 ### Blockchain Infrastructure